Skip to content

 1. Model availability varies

 Not all models are available at all times.
 Provider outages, rate limits, and capacity constraints can affect availability.
-OpenRouter's status page shows current availability, but you should handle model unavailability gracefully in your code.
+OpenRouter exposes current availability signals, but you should still handle model unavailability gracefully in your code.

 typescript